2014 Women's World Team Squash Championships

 The 2014 Women's World Team Squash Championships was the women's edition of the 2014 World Team Squash Championships, which is the world team championship for squash players.
-The event was held in Niagara-on-the-Lake, Canada, from December 1 to December 6, 2014.
+The event was held in Niagara-on-the-Lake, Canada, from December 1 to 6, 2014.
 The tournament was organized by the World Squash Federation and Squash Canada.
 The England team won its seventh World Team Championships, beating the Malaysian team in the final.

 Participating teams

-20 teams competed in these world championships from all of the five confederations: Africa, America, Asia, Europe and Oceania.
-For Guatemala, it was their first participation at a world team championship.
+20 teams competed in the world championships from all five confederations: Africa, America, Asia, Europe and Oceania.
+It was Guatemala's first participation in a world team championship.